 Vegetative propagation, especially by offsets, is the quickest and most common method of propagating Haworthias.
 These succulents can also be propagated by leaves and seeds.

-Besides being the easiest method to propagate Haworthias, offset propagation also helps keep a good shape for a plant.
+Besides being the easiest method to propagate Haworthias, offset propagation also helps keep a good plant shape.
 Most Haworthias will make offsets sooner or later.
 Remove the offsets when they have started developing their own roots.
 Allow the offsets to dry out for one or two days and plant them in a small pot with a well-draining soil mix.
 Put the pot in a warm, bright spot and water when the soil is dry.

 Sow seeds in spring or fall in a well-draining soil mix.
 Keep the soil moist until germination that usually takes one to two weeks.
 Transplant seedlings into individual pots after the first or second year.